JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Real Data Applications

 Second, we compared the biological consistency of the detected SVGs by applying all three methods to another publicly available human breast cancer dataset from an earlier study \citep{spatialtranscriptomics}.
 This dataset, consisting of 5,260 genes and 250 locations, was obtained using the older ST technology, which has a lower spatial resolution compared to the 10x Visium technology.
 Nevertheless, we found significant overlap between the genes detected by JASPER in the two datasets.
-More specifically, 89.8\% of the genes detected by our method in the ST breast cancer dataset are also detected in the more recent Visium data.
+More specifically, 89.8\% of the genes detected by JASPER in the ST breast cancer dataset are also detected in the more recent Visium data.
 This proportion is much lower for SPARK (61.3\%) and SpatialDE (54.9\%).
-The genes COX6C and EFNA1, which we mentioned earlier, were among the genes detected by JASPER in both datasets.
-The normalized expression plots of these genes in both datasets are provided in Figure \ref{fig:bc-expression}, which have quite clear spatial patterns.
+The aforementioned genes COX6C and EFNA1, were detected by JASPER in both datasets.
+The normalized expression plots of these genes in both datasets are provided in Figure \ref{fig:bc-expression}, which have clear spatial patterns.